M507/VeloTheHelo/README.md

 ARTIFACT_TEMPLATE_PATH=./specs/test.yaml
 ```

-### Command Line Configuration
-The command line interface uses the following default directories:
-- `runtime/`: Default input directory for ZIP files
-- `runtime_zip/`: Default output directory for processed files
-- `collectors/`: Directory for built collectors
-- `specs/`: Directory for artifact specifications
+## Remote Host Requirements  (WINRM_HOST_*)
+The platform requires remote access to test hosts for executing, pulling, and pushing files:

+- **Windows Hosts**:
+  - WinRM and SSH must be enabled and properly configured
+  - Default ports (5985 for HTTP, 5986 for HTTPS, and 22) must be accessible
+  - Appropriate credentials must be configured and the same in all remote hosts.
+I recommend using terraform to deploy the remote hosts with the same config

 ## OS Support

-This is primarily a Windows tool.
+This platform was primarily running on Windows.
 It might work on Linux/macOS but you'll probably need to tweak some stuff (especially those Windows-style paths).

-Need help?
-Open an issue then try to close it yourself.
-I believe in you : )